reednj/InlineEditor/README.md

 Server Request Format
 ---------------------

-This class will make a request to the given url as a GET request.
+This class will make a request to the given url as a GET, POST or JSON request.
 The new value will be sent as 'value', and the extra data will be sent as it is given in the 'data' option.

 If there is an error you should return a '500' code.
 If you send back error information with the type